- This post contains affiliate links. Read more here.

-These tools can all be quite useful, but must be properly fitted, introduced gradually, and used appropriately.
+These tools can all be quite useful but must be properly fitted, introduced gradually, and used appropriately.
 It’s important to never yank your dog’s leash while she’s wearing a head collar or no-pull harness, as they’re designed to gently and evenly distribute pressure to discourage pulling.
 Really, you should never yank your dog’s leash at all—that’s what this training is all about!

 Keep It Up, and Remember to Have Fun

 Training your dog is an important and necessary part of your life together, but let’s face it, all this repetition and back-and-forth can get tiring.
 The secret to successful training is to view it as a fun bonding activity, and even a game for you and your dog to play together.
-It’s also important to take it slow, and remember to take breaks.
+It’s also important to take it slow and remember to take breaks.

-Now get out there and enjoy the world with your happy, curious, leash-friendly dog!
+Most importantly, enjoy the world with your happy, curious, leash-friendly dog!